 - Building interfaces that streamline workflows for specific user groups or departments (e.g., product research teams might need highly specialized displays of results).

-- Adding custom authentication protocols or encryption layers to meet strict data sensitivity requirements.
+- Custom authentication protocols or encryption layers should be added to meet strict data sensitivity requirements.

 Why Is the Hybrid Model Gaining Popularity